The April 2025 Changes to the Franchising Code of Conduct

 • Outstanding stock purchased by the franchisee that was specified by the franchisor and required to operate the franchise; and

-• All essential specialty equipment and branded product or merchandise purchased by the franchisee that was specified by the franchisor and required to operate the franchise, and that cannot be repurposed for a similar business.
+• All essential dedicated equipment and branded product or merchandise purchased by the franchisee that was specified by the franchisor and required to operate the franchise, and that cannot be repurposed for a similar business.

 There is a grace period for franchisors in the implementation of these provisions, with them applying to all franchise agreements that are entered into, transferred, renewed, or extended on or after 1 November 2025.

-R easonable Return on Investment
+Reasonable Return on Investment

 An interesting new provision is that contained in the new Section 44.
 Again, with a grace period and applying from 1 November 2025.